robot297/JAG_6_2019/Lab 6 Questions.md

 ```

 Use try-catch blocks for IOException.
-The try-with-resources version is recommended.
+Use the try-with-resources style.

 ### Question 3 Read Recycling Report